 Open wounds or skin irritations must be covered while in Child Watch.
 Please ask an attendant if your child needs a bandage.

 You will be notified immediately of any emergency or potentially serious injury concerning your child.
 You will be updated on any other situations when you pick up your child.
 Appropriate first aid or comforting techniques will be used for each particular situation.

-If you pick-up your child after closing time OR exceed the 3 hour time limit, you may be subject to suspension from Child Watch services.
+If you repeatedly pick-up your child after closing time OR exceed the 1 hour time limit, you may be subject to suspension from Child Watch services.

 Proper clothing and undergarments are required in Child Watch.
 The temperature inside may vary so prepare by dressing your child in appropriate clothing.

 • All mobile children must wear shoes or socks.
 Bare feet are not permitted in Child Watch.

 • Wet shoes or boots are not allowed in Child Watch.
 Please bring a dry pair of shoes to change into during inclement weather.

 - Children who are being toilet-trained will be directed to use the bathroom.

 - Children should be able to use the bathroom without assistance.

 - Staff will give minimal assistance with bathroom functions and with changing or adjusting clothes.